 Use of ICT is made at all levels.
 There is a range of audio-visual materials and French ICT packages.
-Pupils have access to interactive materials and MCB LNI courses which are used as part of their learning and assessment.
-In addition Grammar and vocabulary drills are available on the College’s computer network, pupils regularly give presentations and the Internet is increasingly used to access background information.
+Pupils have access to interactive materials and MCB google classrooms which are used as part of their learning and assessment.
+Pupils regularly give presentations and the Internet is increasingly used to access background information.

 Foreign Language Assistants

-Pupils in Forms 1 – 3 use Voilà, at GCSE lebel they use Encore Tricolore or Equipe as their main textbook.
+Pupils in Forms 1 – 2 Encore Tricolore 1, Form 3 use Studio 2 Rouge as their main textbook.
 These books are supplemented with linked workbooks and grammar exercises.
-Appropriate use is also made of educational videos and software.

 Trips and Exchanges